-The Monitor Agent communicates both with the MySQL Enterprise Monitor User Interface, and with the MySQL server it is monitoring.
+The Monitor Agent communicates both with MySQL Enterprise Service Manager, and with the MySQL server it is monitoring.
 For a description of the agent as a MySQL user, see Section 3.3.1, "Existing Users".

 3.4 Supported Browsers

 The following browser versions are recommended for use with MySQL Enterprise Monitor User Interface: